chapter twelve

 Suppose that over the years, Acme Inc. has experienced phenomenal growth, expanding both its business and customer base.
 As the company flourished, so did its number of employees and the demand for its services.
 Both employees and customers rely on various applications provided by the enterprise to interact with the company.

-Figure 12.1 Jeanny uses multiple apps as part of her daily work routine, requiring her to authenticate into each one individually every day.
+Figure 12.1 Jeanny uses multiple apps as part of her daily work routine, requiring her to authenticate in to each one individually every day.

-12.1 Splitting security data management responsibilities
+12.1 Splitting security data-management responsibilities

 12.2 Using authentication flows